Warhammer 40,000: Rogue Trader (video game)

 Warhammer 40,000: Rogue Trader is an isometric role-playing video game developed and published by Owlcat Games set in the Warhammer 40,000 universe.
-The game was released for Windows, macOS, PlayStation 5, and Xbox Series X/S in December 2023.
-A DLC, Void Shadows, was released on 24 September 2024.
-The game will be released on Nintendo Switch 2.
+The game was released for Windows, macOS, PlayStation 5, and Xbox Series X/S on December 7, 2023.
+A DLC, Void Shadows, was released on September 24, 2024.
+Its second DLC called Lex Imperialis was released on June 24, 2025.
+A third one, The Infinite Museion, was released on June 11, 2026.
+The game was also released on Nintendo Switch 2 on December 11, 2025.

 Gameplay

-Similar to prior Owlcat games (Pathfinder: Kingmaker), Rogue Trader is an isometric role-playing video game, heavily utilizing the d100 TTRPG system from the game of the same name.
+Similar to prior Owlcat games (Pathfinder: Kingmaker and Pathfinder: Wrath of the Righteous), Rogue Trader is an isometric role-playing video game, loosely based the d100 Tabletop role-playing game system from the game of the same name.

-The player controls a party of six characters, including their own, through ground combat and social interactions.
+The player controls a party of up to six characters, including their own, through ground combat and social interactions.
 It features a turn-based combat system and an isometric perspective.
 One of the game's distinguishing features is its emphasis on realm-building, with the player's decisions as a Rogue Trader affecting the rest of the gameplay as they build their space empire.
 Space combat is also present.
 The game also supports a cooperative multiplayer mode.

 The alignment system allows the player to make Dogmatic choices that are typically merciless but in keeping with the setting's fervent belief in the God-Emperor, Iconoclastic choices that challenge the status quo, or Heretical choices that are Chaos-aligned.
 These choices radically alter conversation options and equipment availability.